cendrizzi/octoprint-mini-howto/README.md

 4. Change the configured timezone via “Localization Options” > “Timezone”.

 ## Setup OctoPrint
-Now it's time to setup OctoPrint specific to you.
-This includes setting up better security, your mini printer, etc. First we start with the command line, then we will complete the setup using the OctoPrint web interface.
+Now it's time to setup OctoPrint.
+This includes setting up better security, your mini printer, etc using the OctoPrint web interface.

 ### OctoPrint Setup (web interface)
 Finally we are ready to setup your Mini printer with OctoPrint